Mantuja-khan/Mantuja-khan/README.md

 - 👋 Hi, I’m @Mantuja-khan
-- 👀 I’m interested in full stack web developer
+- 👀 I’m interested in data analyst
-- 🌱 I’m currently learning web developing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Mantuja-khan/Mantuja-khan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.